 What is White Residue on an Electronic Circuit Board?

 White residue is generally a symptom of ineffective PCB cleaning.
 Common conductive flux residues from the soldering process can include various unreacted activators, binders, rheology components, and saponifiers.
-Among these are numerous iterations of acids (abietic, adipic, succinic among others), highly basic ingredients (amino compounds), and even constituents found in “soaps” such as phosphate and sulfate ions.
+Among these are numerous iterations of acids (abietic, adipic, and succinic among others), highly basic ingredients (amino compounds), and even constituents found in “soaps” such as phosphate and sulfate ions.
 When a cleaner does not fully dissolve all the constituents, or the cleaner is not allowed to flow off the PCB, the remaining solvent can evaporate off and leave behind residue that is either white or like water spots.

 White flux residue with visible copper corrosion (photo courtesy of Foresite)

 How Do You Remove White Residue From an Electronic Circuit Board?

 White residues can generally be cleaned by a flux remover.
 If the residues are the result of insufficient solvency of the original cleaning process, a stronger solvent cleaner may be required.
 Often agitation is required to remove the residues, which may include a wipe, swab, brush, or an aerosol with a brush attachment.
 Follow these steps to remove white residue:

 - Spray the residue with a strong solvent.